ddrake/Integrated_Farm_Budget_Tool/README.md

 # Integrated Farm Budget Tool (IFBT)

-An integrated tool at [ifbt.farm](https://ifbt.farm) allowing midwest grain farmers to budget farm profitability and readily visualize outcomes sensitized to price and yield.
+An integrated tool at [ifbt.farm](https://ifbt.farm) helping grain farmers budget farm profitability and readily visualize outcomes sensitized to price and yield.

 Based on farm-specific inputs, this tool assists an operator in